thegreatgabbi/esnet/readme.md

 Code examples on how to use ADO.NET Connection and Command objects

 # example_dataset
 Code examples on how to Load, Update, Insert and Delete using ADO.NET DataSets.
-## CustomersExample.cs
-In-lecture example.
-## VideoExample.cs
+Includes **CustomersExample.cs**, an in-lecture example.

+# CustomersTool.cs
 Homework which builds on CustomersExample.cs